 The snare is a shallow drum, that sits between the legs of the drummer whilst they play.

 The shell is usually made from metal or wood, with a depth of 6” and a diameter of around 12”.
 There are also two skins present on both sides of the shell.
 The skin that you hit with the stick is known as the ‘batter’ side, whilst the skin underneath is known as the ‘resonant’ head.

 Below the resonant head, you’ll find a set of suspended snare wires, these provide the classic snappy pop associated with the snare.
 The snare wires are connected via a snare strainer.

-This device features a ‘throw off’ lever which allows you to switch the snare wires on or off, and a screw which can be loosened or tightened to alter the tension of the wires.
+This device features a ‘throw off’ lever which allows you to switch the snare wires on or off, and a screw that can be loosened or tightened to alter the tension of the wires.
 Thanks to all this adjustability, you can change the level of dampening and buzz which alters the pitch significantly, hence why learning how to tune a snare drum is so important.

 The drum itself is held in place via a three-armed bracket at the top of a metal stand.
 The legs of the stand can be adjusted, to set the snare up in a position that’s comfortable to the musician.